 In Kent, the top dog friendly beaches provide wide-open spaces for your pooch to run around in, and rock pools teeming with marine life for them to explore.
 You might have tried dog-friendly beaches near Kent, such as East Sussex’s Camber Sands and Brighton Beach, but if you are holidaying here you won’t have to cross any county lines for you and Fido to get your fresh North Sea air fix.

 Countryside dog walks in Kent for you and your four-legged friend can often coincide with a coastal caper as very often fields abut some beaches and there’s even a formal garden and ponds near St Margaret’s Bay, plus there are some amazing views to be seen in the south-east.
-There is a wide range of Kent pet friendly cottages too, especially along the coastline, so there is no excuse to keep your visit down to a day trip.
+There is a some of the best Kent cottages for dog-friendly beach trips too, especially along the coastline, so there is no excuse to keep your visit down to a day trip.